Del Crandall: Playing career

-Career statistics
+Career statistics and legacy

-In 1,573 games over 16 seasons, Crandall finished with a batting average of .254 with 179 home runs; his 175 HRs in the National League trailed only Campanella (242), Gabby Hartnett (236) and Ernie Lombardi (190) among the league's catchers.
-His 1,430 games caught in the National League trailed only Al López, Hartnett and Lombardi.
-Crandall won four of the first five Gold Glove Awards given to a National League catcher, and tied another record by catching three no-hitters.
-He retired with the fourth most home runs by a National League catcher, and his career .404 slugging average also placed him among the league's top ten receivers.
-Crandall ended his career among the major league career leaders in putouts (4th, 7352), total chances (8th, 8200) and fielding percentage (5th, .989) behind the plate, and ranked fourth in National League history in games caught.
-Crandall was a superb defensive player with a strong arm; he threw out 45.44% of the base runners who tried to steal a base on him, ranking him 8th on the all-time list.
+In 1,573 games over 16 seasons, Crandall finished with a batting average of .254 with 179 home runs; his 175 homers in the National League (NL) trailed only Campanella (242), Gabby Hartnett (236), and Ernie Lombardi (190) among the league's catchers when he retired.
+His 1,430 games caught in the NL trailed only Al López, Hartnett, and Lombardi.
+His career .404 slugging average also placed him among the league's top ten receivers.
 He was selected as an All-Star eight times during his career: 1953–1956, 1958–1960, 1962.
-A powerful right-handed hitter, Crandall topped the 20 home run mark three times.
-After having caught Jim Wilson's no-hitter on June 12, 1954, he added another pair in 1960 — by Burdette on August 18, and by Spahn a month later on September 16; all three were against the Philadelphia Phillies.
-Richard Kendall of the Society for American Baseball Research devised an unscientific study that ranked Crandall as the fourth most dominating fielding catcher in major league history.
+A powerful right-handed hitter, Crandall topped 20 home runs in three seasons.

-The youngest battery to play in the Major Leagues was the Boston Braves battery of Del Crandell catching and Johnny Antonnelli pitching, both were 19 years old at the time.
+Crandall was a superb defender with a strong arm; he threw out 45.44% of the base runners who tried to steal a base on him, ranking in the top 100 all-time.
+Crandall ended his career among the major league career leaders in putouts (4th, 7,352), total chances (8th, 8,200) and fielding percentage (5th, .989) behind the plate, and ranked fourth in NL history in games caught.
+Crandall won four of the first five Gold Glove Awards given to a NL catcher and tied another record by catching three no-hitters (later surpassed by Jason Varitek).
+After having caught Jim Wilson's no-hitter on June 12, 1954, he added another pair in 1960—by Burdette on August 18, and by Spahn a month later on September 16; all three were against the Philadelphia Phillies.
+Richard Kendall of the Society for American Baseball Research devised a study that ranked Crandall as the fourth most dominating fielding catcher in major league history.
+The youngest battery to play in the major leagues was Boston's battery of Crandell catching and Johnny Antonnelli pitching, both were 19 years old on June 24, 1949.

-Crandell's first Major League game with the Boston Braves was attended by his mother and father who traveled from CA to Boston only to see their son get ejected from the game for arguing with an umpire.
+Crandall and pitcher Warren Spahn started 316 games as a battery, a record that lasted from 1963 until 1975.
+Spahn and Crandall currently rank as the third-most starts by a battery since 1900.

-Crandall and pitcher Warren Spahn started 316 games as a battery, which was passed by Mickey Lolich and Bill Freehan (who pitched together from 1963 to 1975).
-Currently.
-The Spahn-Crandall battery currently ranks as the third best in games played together of any such duo since 1900.
+Crandall was the last living Boston Brave, following the death of Bert Thiel on July 31, 2020.

-Managing and broadcasting career (1972–1997)
+Crandall was inducted into the Braves Hall of Fame in 2003 and was added to the Milwaukee Braves Wall of Honor.